bfemeng/phase2-project/README.md

 Acknowledgments

 ### Introduction
-Sometimes it is better to have an online record of taks to take care of and a correct count of item inventory.
+Sometimes it is better to have an online record of tasks to take care of and a correct count of item inventory.
 Task Me is a personal assistant to help you better maintain your business.

 ### Installation